spacejam/sled/README.md

 * if storage price performance is your primary constraint, use RocksDB. sled uses too much space sometimes.
 * quite young, should be considered unstable for the time being.
 * the on-disk format is going to change in ways that require [manual migrations](https://docs.rs/sled/latest/sled/struct.Db.html#method.export) before the `1.0.0` release!
-* until `1.0.0`, sled targets the *current* stable version of rust. after `1.0.0`, we will aim to trail current by at least one version.
-If this is an issue for your business, please consider helping us reach `1.0.0` sooner by financially supporting our efforts to get there.

 # plans